dadahua/SomeApp/blob/AirGun/TERMS.md

 ### 8. Feedback

-If you submit feedback, ideas, or bug reports (including via in-app CloudKit feedback), you grant us a non-exclusive, worldwide, royalty-free license to use that feedback to operate and improve the App.
+If you submit feedback, ideas, or bug reports (including via in-app feedback), you grant us a non-exclusive, worldwide, royalty-free license to use that feedback to operate and improve the App.
 Do not submit confidential information you are not allowed to share.

 ### 9. Third-Party Services

-The App relies on Apple platforms (App Store, StoreKit, optionally CloudKit / iCloud for feedback).
+The App relies on Apple platforms (App Store, StoreKit, optionally feedback).
 Your use of Apple services is also subject to Apple’s terms and policies.

 ### 10. Disclaimer of Warranties